-The best 55-inch 4K TVs should be your first port of call when you're shopping for a new television.
-With 55-inch being the closest thing we have to a 'standard' TV size, the best 55-inch smart TVs are going to be the most representative models for top-notch TV quality today.
+The best 55-inch 4K TVs should be the first screens you consider in your quest to buy the perfect television for your home.
+As the closest thing we have to a standard-size television, the 55-inch TVs are largely the most representative models for top-notch TV quality today.

 You'll still get premium features at this size too, with 4K resolution being guaranteed – even if the odd 8K TV at this size probably isn't a worthwhile investment – as well as HDR (high dynamic range) and built-in smart services and app support.